New York Strip

 Servings: 2

-This mouthwatering, homemade Béarnaise Sauce is the perfect complement to a cast-iron seared NY Strip steak.
-Impress your guests with this delicious Natural Angus steak recipe.
+This mouthwatering, homemade Béarnaise sauce is the perfect complement to a cast iron-seared New York strip steak.
+Impress your guests with this delicious Natural Angus steak recipe courtesy of Lindsay Eats LA.

 Ingredients